louischatriot/taffydb-benchmark/README.md

 This benchmark is used to compare <a href="https://github.com/louischatriot/nedb" target="_blank">NeDB</a> to <a href="http://www.taffydb.com/" target="_blank">TaffyDB 2.7</a> (latest version).
 I use the same code I use to benchmark NeDB, with the necessary adaptations.
 Also, since server-side TaffyDB doesn't support persistence, I benchmark it against an in-memory-only NeDB (`-m` options in the NeDB benchmarks), which is why the NeDB numbers for inserts, updates and removes are higher here than on the NeDB readme.

+You need to `npm install` the dependencies to run the benchmarks.
+Use the `-n` option to specify dataset size (default: 10,000), for example `node benchmarks/find.js -n 5000` will run the benchmark with a collection of 5000 documents.

 ## Results